timmyraynor/timmyraynor.github.io/_posts/2018-05-18-develop-custom-ansible-module-101.md

     from ansible.module_utils.basic import AnsibleModule

-The `AnsibleModule` above provides the lifecycle of extracting yaml playbook parameters and all fancy operations like parsing an input like `value: {{lookup('template','./files/mytemplate'}}`, then it execute the custom logic you specified and gather the change status for you in the end.
+The `AnsibleModule` above provides the life-cycle of extracting yaml playbook parameters and all fancy operations like parsing an input like `value: {{lookup('template','./files/mytemplate'}}`, then it execute the custom logic you specified and gather the change status for you in the end.
 It also attached few global options through like:

 - `_ansible_no_log`
 - `_ansible_debug`